Ohio Apple Orchard Guide

 A&M Farm Orchard, Midland

 “Never think you know it all,” advises Howard Adae, who owns and operates the 32-acre A&M Farm Orchard with his wife, Cynthia.
 “Every year is different.”
 For Adae, every one of his 64 years has been spent on his family’s farm near Midland.
-Founded in 1942 by Adae’s father and grandmother, A&M Family Orchard offers more than a dozen varieties of apples, but it grows strawberries and blueberries as well.
+Founded in 1942 by Adae’s father and grandmother, A&M Family Orchard offers more than a dozen varieties of apples, but it grows blueberries, pears and pumpkins as well.
 Adae’s son, daughter and 10 grandchildren all live near the farm, many of them lending a hand.
 “I have a couple grandsons who are showing interest,” says Adae.
 Call for hours of operation; 22141 St. Rte.
 251, Midland 45148, 513/875-2500

 Nana’s Orchard, Urbana